goarray/PlanetBiomGenerator/Readme.md

 - `Starfield - AddBiomesFromBiomesCSV.pas` - Assigns 7 random generic biomes to selected planet(s)

-- Tip: You can batch-assign certain biomes to new planets by editing the Biomes.csv and re-running the batch script.
+- Tip: You can batch-assign specific biomes to new planets by editing the Biomes.csv and re-running the xEdit `Add` script.

-##Installation
+## Installation

 Drop the two folders into your xEdit.exe directory:

 - `/Edit Scripts/` → will auto-load into xEdit script list

 - `/PlanetBiomes/` → script and batch runner live here

+Note: This is not necessary for the tool to work.
+But, the export script will need added to xEdit and the `/xEditOutput/PlanetBiomes.csv/` the script creates will need to be moved to the `/PlanetBiomes/` directory.

 ## How to Use